Restoring SQL Server databases

 -

-If you are restoring the databases to a different SQL Server application instance, they will be renamed and copied to the default SQL Server location of the selected target.
+If you are restoring the databases to a different SQL Server instance, they will be renamed and copied to the default location on the selected SQL Server instance.

 -

-If an instance is deleted from the source, but it still has at least one valid restore point available, it is considered protected.
-In this case, the status of the instance or any discovered applications running on it is Protected deleted.
-When restoring application items of such an application, keep in mind that you cannot restore them to the original application instance.
+If a virtual machine instance is deleted from the source, but it still has at least one valid restore point available, it is considered protected.
+In this case, the status of the virtual machine instance or any discovered applications that are hosted on it is Protected deleted.
+When restoring the databases, keep in mind that you cannot restore them to the original application instance.

 -